- Record series in the index: NRS 907

 The papers in the Colonial Secretary: Letters from individuals re Land, 1826-56 include letters from individuals, memoranda, reports, applications and petitions, relating to the grant, purchase, rent or lease of land in the colony.
 Some letters were originally addressed to the Surveyor General and passed on to the Colonial Secretary.
 The memoranda and reports on the applications came from various public offices, among them the Surveyor General, the Town Surveyor, the Public Works Office, the Colonial Treasurer, the Land Board and the Registrar General.
 Included are many applications from the Collector of Internal Revenue and later the Revenue Branch of the Treasury requesting the issue of deeds of grant.
 In general more biographical information is included in letters before 1831.
 After this date the transactions became more formalized.

-These letters appear to have been transferred to the Lands Department from whence they are believed to have come to the then Archives Office (now State Records NSW).
+These letters appear to have been transferred to the Lands Department from whence they are believed to have come into our custody.

 Letters from individuals re Land, 1826-56 (NRS 907)